 Stretching for up to 145 miles through the snow-capped Himalaya, the Annapurna Circuit is the standard by which most other trekking routes around the world are measured.
 It is easily amongst the best hiking routes in the world, but before you commit to exploring it yourself, here's what you need to know.

 Located in central Nepal, the Annapurna Circuit is a long-distance trekking route that begins in the town of Besisahar and ends in Birethanti, encircling much of the Annapurna Massif along the way.
 The trail's namesake mountain is amongst the tallest in the world, standing some 8091 meters (26,545 ft) in height.
 This beautiful and majestic peak looms large over numerous sections of the trail, providing a spectacular backdrop for a hike that is already well known for its natural beauty.

 The trail first opened to hikers back in the late 1970s, but truly gained its legendary status amongst adventure travelers in the '80s.
 It was around that time that development in the area started to take off, making it easier to travel to and from the Annapurna region.
 The city of Pokhara also blossomed into a mecca for backpackers, serving as a gathering point for those looking to hike the Himalayan route.

-Today, the Annapurna Circuit is amongst Nepal's most popular trekking routes, drawing thousands of hikers on an annual basis.
-Most come for the spectacular beauty that can be found along the trail, which includes small villages spaced out over few hours with accommodating tea houses offering good food, thirst quenching drinks, and a warm, cozy place to spend the night.
+Today, the Annapurna Circuit is amongst Nepal's most popular trekking trails, drawing thousands of hikers on an annual basis.
+Most come for the spectacular beauty that can be found along the route, which includes small villages spaced out every few hours with accommodating tea houses offering good food, thirst quenching drinks, and a warm, cozy place to spend the night.

 Location & Orientation